Critical dynamics of nonconserved $N$-vector model with anisotropic nonequilibrium perturbations

 Near-equilibrium critical dynamics is extensively studied and effectively captured by time-dependent Landau-Ginzburg (LG) models as categorized by Hohenberg and Halperin~\cite{hohenberg}.
 Recent studies have explored the effects of nonequilibrium perturbations on various dynamic universality classes~\cite{grinstein, bassler, tauber, akkineni, tauber-2002, jayajit}.
-They not only include perturbations about the LG energy functionals but also genuine nonequilibrium perturbations about the critical dynamics.
-It is well established that the kinetic Ising systems of Model-A class (in Hohenberg-Halperin classification) are stable against local dynamic perturbations even if they violate detailed-balance condition provided the symmetries are preserved~\cite{grinstein, haake-1984}.
-Bassler and Schmittmann (BS) further found that the spatially anisotropic perturbations in spite of not respecting the $Z_2$ symmetry cannot destabilise the dynamic class of nonconserved kinetic Ising models which are described by a single scalar field order parameter~\cite{bassler}.
-On the other hand, the detailed-balance violating perturbations turn out to be relevant in the conserved systems~\cite{SZ1995,tauber,BR1995}.
-This naturally brings forth the issue whether the irrelevance of such perturbations pervades throughout model-A systems or is only restricted to its subset, like those describable by a scalar order parameter.
-To resolve this it is fruitful to understand the role of nonequilibrium perturbations on $N$-component model-A systems.
-An incautious extension of the result of BS~\cite{bassler}, namely the marginal irrelevance of the nonequilibrium anisotropic perturbations to model-A systems, may suggest that the $N$-component systems are also robust to such perturbations.
-Indeed such a misconception seems to prevail in the community~\cite{odor,tauber}.
+They not only include perturbations about the LG energy functionals but also {\it genuine} nonequilibrium perturbations about the critical dynamics.
+The detailed-balance violating perturbations turn out to be relevant in the conserved systems~\cite{SZ1995,tauber,BR1995}.
+On the other hand, it is well established that the kinetic Ising systems of Model-A class (in Hohenberg-Halperin classification) are stable against local dynamic perturbations, even if they violate detailed-balance condition, provided the symmetries are preserved~\cite{grinstein, haake-1984}.
+Bassler and Schmittmann (BS) further found that the spatially anisotropic perturbations, in spite of not respecting the $Z_2$ symmetry, cannot destabilize the dynamic class of nonconserved kinetic Ising models, which are described by a single scalar order-parameter field~\cite{bassler}.
+This naturally brings forth the issue whether the irrelevance of such spatially anisotropic perturbations pervades throughout Model-A systems or is only restricted to its subset, like those describable by a scalar order parameter.
+It was presumed that the $N$-component systems, such as Kinetic Ising models, might also be robust to such perturbations~\cite{odor,tauber}.
+We find that, upon investigating the role of spatially anistropic perturbations on $N$-component Model-A systems, that this is not the case.